C++ Vectors

 }

-The first statement (right after main) declares a vector called student_marks with capacity to hold 20 values of type double.
+The first statement declares a vector called student_marks with capacity to hold 20 values of type double.
 These values can be accessed individually as student_marks[0] to student_marks[19].
 The for loop has the counter i go from 0 to 19, allowing access to each individual element in a sequential manner, starting at 0 and going through each value from 0 to 19, inclusively.

-vector<double> student_marks; // no size specified: vector contains
+// no size specified: vector contains

-// zero elements
+// no elements

 int num_students;